Gathoni Wa Muchomba: Politics

-Gathoni attracted controversy before she was even sworn in as the Kiambu County Women representative after she said that Kenya's parliamentarians should not have salary cuts because they need to be awarded for the work they do.
+Gathoni attracted controversy before she was even sworn in as the Kiambu County Women Representative after she said that Kenya's parliamentarians should not have salary cuts because they need to be awarded for the work they do.
 Her sentiments attracted criticism from members of the public both offline and online leading to a petition to recall her.
 The motion did not succeed because there were not enough grounds for her to be recalled according to the County Government Act.
 She later apologized to Kenyans and her party leader President Uhuru Kenyatta.

 She later caused a stir after she advocated for polygamy in central province, asking men to marry more than five wives if they can maintain them so that children do not grow up fatherless.
 Some Kenyans supported her while others criticized her for the remarks.

-Gathoni is one of the most popular women representatives in Kenya due to her controversial stand on social matters.
+In 2022, she switched political parties and stool on the United Democratic Alliance political party ticket in the Githunguri Constituency.
+She won resoundingly and is one of the most popular women representatives in Kenya due to her controversial stand on social matters.

+In 2025 she was one of thirteen African women chosen as a future Amujae leader by the Ellen Johnson Sirleaf Presidential Center for Women and Development.